-- Explain the importance of the environment, concepts of ecosystem and overview of • biodiversity and its conservation. - Summarize the causes, effects and control of the various environmental pollution. - Describe about natural resources and resource management. - Assess the social issues to improve the quality of environment. - Analyse the causes of population explosion, importance of value education and relation between human health and environment.
+- Understand the importance of the environment and interrelationship between living organism and environment. - Understand the various kinds of pollutions. - Gain knowledge about natural resources and resource management. - Be familiar with the social issues to improve the quality of environment. - Gain knowledge about biodiversity, waste management and population explosion.

-UNIT I : ENVIRONMENT, ECOSYSTEMS AND BIODIVERSITY
+UNIT I: ENVIRONMENT, ECOSYSTEMS AND BIODIVERSITY

-Definition, scope and importance of environment - need for public awareness - concept of an ecosystem - structure and function of an ecosystem - producers, consumers and decomposers - food chains, food webs and ecological pyramids - Introduction, types, characteristic features, structure and function of the (a) forest ecosystem (b) grassland ecosystem (c) desert ecosystem (d) aquatic ecosystems (ponds, rivers, oceans) - Introduction to biodiversity definition: genetic, species and ecosystem diversity - biogeographical classification of India - value of biodiversity India as a mega-diversity nation - hot-pots of biodiversity - threats to biodiversity - endangered and endemic species of India - conservation of biodiversity: In-situ and ex-situ conservation of biodiversity.
+Definition, scope and importance of environment - need for public awareness - concept of an ecosystem - structure and function of an ecosystem - producers, consumers and decomposers - food chains, food webs and ecological pyramids - Introduction, types, characteristic features, structure and function of the (a) forest ecosystem (b) grassland ecosystem (c) desert ecosystem (d) aquatic ecosystems (ponds, rivers, oceans) - Introduction to biodiversity definition: genetic, species and ecosystem diversity - biogeographical classification of India - value of biodiversity - India as a mega-diversity nation - hot-pots of biodiversity - threats to biodiversity - endangered and endemic species of India - conservation of biodiversity: In-situ and ex-situ conservation of biodiversity.